Snokaru/RockPaperScissors/README.md

-A rock, paper, scissors, game.
+A rock, paper, scissors, game played in the console.

-Skills: Basic HTML, CSS and JavaScript.
+Skills: Basic Javascript.